ashish-kamboj/Data-Science/README.md

 - Regression guarantees interpolation of data and not extrapolation
   - Interpolation basically means using the model to predict the value of a dependent variable on independent values that lie within the range of data you already have.
 Extrapolation, on the other hand, means predicting the dependent variable on the independent values that lie outside the range of the data the model was built on.
   - Optimization Methods [(here)](https://www.springer.com/cda/content/document/cda_downloaddocument/9783642378454-c2.pdf?SGWID=0-0-45-1425030-p175100176)
+  - A brief overview of Feature Scaling [(here)](https://en.wikipedia.org/wiki/Feature_scaling)
+  - When to standardise, when to normalise [(here)](https://stackoverflow.com/questions/32108179/linear-regression-normalization-vs-standardization)

 ## Related Mathematics
 - [Mathplanet - Exponentials](https://www.mathplanet.com/education/algebra-1/exponents-and-exponential-functions/properties-of-exponents)